On the resilience of cellular networks: how can national roaming help?: Performance analysis

 When it comes to FSP, Fig.~\ref{sfig:FSP} again shows a superior performance of \TMobile.
 However, the achieved FSP varies between $0.73$ and $0.89$, indicating a need for performance improvement.
 Comparing \KPN and \Vodafone, generally speaking, \KPN outperforms \Vodafone in terms of FSP, except in Friesland, which is one of the worst-performing regions in terms of both FSP and FDP.
 These low-FSP regions could be considered as initial places for investment to ensure higher user satisfaction.
 Also, \KPN and \Vodafone provide a more varying FSP across provinces compared to \TMobile.
 For example, the achieved FSP for \TMobile ranges from $0.70 - 0.95$, while for \KPN and \Vodafone, the achieved FSP lies in $[0.54, 0.89]$ and $[0.56,0.80]$, respectively.
 This large range in satisfaction might emerge as a result of different deployment strategies.

-Second, letting users connect to every BS regardless of their MNO improves FSP consistently as expected.
-This improvement is, however, more significant in some regions such as Friesland or Overijssel.
-Third, national roaming improves FSP by around $0.05-0.35$ in absolute terms~(Fig.~\ref{sfig:FDP_gains}).
+\textit{Second}, letting users connect to every BS regardless of their MNO improves FSP consistently as expected.
+This improvement is, however, more significant in some regions such as Friesland or Overijssel. \textit{Third}, national roaming improves FSP by around $0.05-0.35$ in absolute terms~(Fig.~\ref{sfig:FDP_gains}).
 However, in contrast to FDP, it does not yet suffice to meet all rate requirements as reflected by FSP always being below $1.0$.
 This can be considered as an indication of the need for infrastructure expansion or for more advanced schemes to provide higher throughput, e.g., expanding to higher spectrum bands with abundant bandwidth.
 When it comes to gains experienced by each MNO in the case of national roaming, Fig.~\ref{sfig:FDP_gains} plots the performance gain in terms of FDP and FSP observed by each MNO.
 In line with our earlier observations, \Vodafone benefits the most from national roaming, followed by \KPN with a slight difference over \TMobile.
 Please note that despite $\Delta$FDP being very narrow for \KPN and \TMobile, the resulting FSP gain is still remarkable also for these operators.
-Note that all $\Delta$FSP and $\Delta$FDP values in Fig.~\ref{fig:FDPFSP} are positive implying that national roaming does not lead to performance degradation and even the best-performing MNO can benefit from it, albeit less significantly compared to other MNOs with less-dense deployment.
+Note that all $\Delta$FSP and $\Delta$FDP values in Fig.~\ref{fig:FDPFSP} are positive implying that national roaming does not lead to performance degradation and even the best-performing MNO can benefit from it, albeit less significantly compared to other MNOs with less-dense deployment. {As a nation-wide implementation of national roaming requiring collaboration of all MNOs and technologies might be hard to realize, we also investigated roaming in a limited way to provide insights to the MNOs and when and where they could benefit most from national roaming.
+Such an analysis could also help national telecommunication regulatory bodies to develop policies enforcing national roaming for serving the underserved areas or regions benefiting the most from this mode of operation.
+We focused on the following questions}\footnote{In a recent work, we also compared national roaming as considered in this paper with current implementation of national roaming where MNOs only can use others' network when they experience a failure in their own network, i.e., as a fallback strategy.
+Please refer to \cite{weedage2023national} for more details.}: {(i) which cellular technology, i.e., 3G, 4G or 5G, should be prioritized for roaming if MNOs are eager to develop such roaming agreements? and (ii) in which areas should the MNOs consider roaming agreements, i.e., rural areas where the infrastructure is less dense or in urban areas where the population density thereby the traffic load is higher? }